progsysseminar15/progsys/writeups/Lamport78.md

 "merge" -- clocks can only "grow".
 Of course, this is drastically simplified in a reliable network context with in-order delivery and a lack of failing nodes.
 Still, sharing monotonic state seems to be another progressive systems pattern.

+### Ethan J. Jackson

+I find it somewhat difficult to look at this paper with anything vaguely resembling a critical eye -- the contribution is so fundamental, and has become so ingrained in our modern view of distributed systems.
+That said, it was particularly enjoyable to read through Lamport beautifully laying out concepts which now we, with benefit of hindsight, take to be obvious.
+In particular the distinction between logical time and physical time are made beautifully clear as are the limitations of relying on logical time alone.

+Many of the open questions in this work are resolved in later Lamport writing, still, I list the most interesting ones here.
+First, the logical clock time algorithm proposed doesn't adequately discuss operation in presence of failures.
+Second, I'm generally distrustful of the discussion of wall clocks in the paper.
+Assuming clocks behave as they should the analysis is clearly correct, but in practice clocks are difficult to sync and have all sorts of unpredictable failure modes.
+For this reason, whether or not to use real clocks for timestampping in distributed systems is still an issue debated.